According to the National Institutes of Health, signs and symptoms of pregnancy at 17 DPO include:

 - Blood hCG less than 5 mIU/ml indicates a negative result.
 You’re not pregnant.

-- Blood hCG higher than 25 mIU/ml indicates positive result.
+- Blood hCG higher than 25 mIU/ml indicates a positive result.
 You are pregnant!

 How many days past ovulation is enough to know you’re pregnant?

-A pregnancy test can be positive before a woman misses her period, but some women start experiencing symptoms earlier than this.
+A pregnancy test can be positive before you miss your period, but some people start experiencing symptoms even earlier.
 The first sign of pregnancy is often a missed period, which happens around 15 DPO.
-If you decide to take a pregnancy test as early as 7 DPO and you get a negative result, take it again in 2–3 days.
+If you decide to take a pregnancy test as early as 7 DPO and you get a negative result, take it again in a few days.

 If you’re wondering how many days past ovulation is enough to know you’re pregnant, the short answer is 7–10.

 If you’re trying to get pregnant, 17 DPO is a significant milestone.
 However, a late period does not necessarily always mean you’re pregnant.
 There’s also always the chance of a false negative if you take the test too early.
 Some people start experiencing symptoms of pregnancy as soon as 8 DPO, after the fertilized egg has implanted in the lining of the uterus.

 Monitoring your fertile window is an important part of your sex life, especially if you’re trying to get pregnant.
 Once you ovulate, there is a small window of opportunity — up to 24 hours — before your egg degenerates.
 Fertilization can take place in this window.
 If the egg is fertilized and implantation has taken place, you can expect a pregnancy test at 17 DPO to give a positive result.